LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-What is the most used language in programming? - Profanity.
+Why is 6 afraid of 7 in hexadecimal Canada? - Because 7 8 9 A?

 <!--joke-end-->